 The maze is open every day of the summer holidays.
 It does state on their website that it is open until the 31st October but I am not sure if this is every day.
 So if you still have the chance to visit I can highly recommend that you do.
 If you’ve missed it don’t forget to go next year!

-It costs just £3 each to enter the maze.
-You are each given a card with the rules on plus 10 letters of the alphabet with a pattern below each.
+Costs for 2019 are £6 per person, £20 group ticket for 4, under 2’s free, military discount £1 off single tickets.
+We were each given a card with the rules on plus 10 letters of the alphabet with a pattern below each.
 Next to each letter there is an empty box.
 This is for you to find the corresponding letter in the maze and stamp each box next to the letter.
 You can not cheat because of the design of the stamps.

 I decided that we would try and follow every part of the maze.
 With the challenge being to collect 10 stamps there was no middle to find.
 It was more like a challenge to not miss an isle.
 Even a dead end can mean a stamp at the end of it.
 Some are even a little hidden so make sure you explore well.